mcmartins/mkt-processor/README.md

 # MKT Processor

-Message Processor.
+## Intro

 Process messages from the Worker Queue sent by consumer.

 The messages are processed (just a new flag is created in the object - processed = true) and sent to a MongoDB database.
+If heavy processing is required Node.js is not a good solution, and some more robust language should be used, e.g. Java.

-This processor can be replicated in order to handle an higher volume of messages.
+This processor can be replicated in order to process an higher volume of messages.